The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

 Instead of using disposable products each time you have your period, you have one set of high-quality reusable pads that can be washed each time.

-Yes, they may not last forever and ever, but they can last a very long time and they’re perfectly hygienic, very comfortable and yield many other important benefits for women, girls and the environment.
+Reusable pads last a very long time – good for the pocket and the environment.
+They’re perfectly hygienic, very comfortable and yield many other important benefits for women, girls and the environment.

 Table of Contents